qqqlab/madflight-docs/docs/Getting-Started.md

 Type `prcl` to check the configuration:

-- Throttle should be between 0 (idle) and 1 (full throttle).
+- Throttle should be 0 for idle and 1 for full throttle.
 - Roll and yaw should be 0 for center, -1 for left and +1 for right.
 - Pitch should be 0 for center, -1 for pitch down, +1 for pitch up.
+- Yaw should be 0 for center, -1 for left and +1 for right.
-- Armed should be 0 when the switch is in disarmed position and 1 in armed position
+- Armed should be 0 when disarmed and 1 when armed (see OUT below).
-- Flightmode should be 0,1,2,3,4,5 representing the 2/3/6-position flight mode switch.
+- Flightmode (fm_sw) should be 0,1,2,3,4,5 representing the 2/3/6-position flight mode switch.

 If something does not look right, fix it before continuing.